elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/faq.md

 ## 16. How are API costs controlled?

-Context bytes limit (`AI_WIZARD_MAX_CONTEXT_BYTES`) and step caps for agent keep token usage bounded.
+Context bytes limit (`CYBERZARD_MAX_CONTEXT_BYTES`) and step caps for agent keep token usage bounded.
 No secrets or large file contents are transmitted by default.

 ## 17. How can I contribute?